peteroupc/peteroupc.github.io/randomgendoc.md

      |             gammainc(k,(k-1)/(1+epsilon)) +
      |                 (1 - gammainc(k,(k-1)/(1-epsilon))) <= delta
      |          (where gammainc is the regularized lower incomplete gamma function,
-     |          implemented, e.g., as scipy.special.gammainc), and set this parameter
+     |          implemented, for example, as scipy.special.gammainc), and set this parameter
      |          to the calculated k value or higher.
      |            The default is 385, which allows the relative error to exceed 0.1 (epsilon) with
      |            probability at most 0.05 (delta).